Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 --packageManager=pnpm

-Configure nx.json to establish deterministic layout, caching boundaries, and execution defaults.
-The structural decisions made here dictate long-term maintainability across the broader Monorepo Architecture & Orchestration strategy.
+Configure nx.json to establish a deterministic layout, caching boundaries, and execution defaults.
+The structural decisions made here govern long-term maintainability, and they interact directly with how your package manager resolves the workspace — covered in Workspace Configuration Deep Dive.

 {